catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.txt

 	0.2.0.2 (10.11) bugfixes and drafts on screen an future features
 	wip: 0.2.0.3 (18.11) (99%) Implement translation for cleanups (every artist The Black Key = Black Keys) plus add/remove DD.Added field in Main DB to say that record had naming issues.
-	0.2.0.4 (20/11) Redesign stats & Duplicates screen as an independendent form not a yes no cancel alert window
+	0.2.0.4 (20/11) Redesign stats & Duplicates screen as an independendent form not a yes no cancel alert window 0.2.0.5 (01.12) Search screen prototype
-	wip: 0.2.0.5 (20.11.2014) (10%) close bugs on Conversion to Ps3(nin hell) and analyse acuracy on conversion to ps4 (1979,7army..)
+	wip: 0.2.0.6 (20.11.2014) (10%) close bugs on Conversion to Ps3(nin hell) and analyse acuracy on conversion to ps4 (1979,7army..)
-	tbr: 0.2.0.6 (22.11.2014) remove bug on auto import if original
+	tbr: 0.2.0.7 (22.11.2014) remove bug on auto import if original
-	wip: 0.2.0.7 (24.11) (85%) full release (anyone can download and use the tool..no bugs..and all unimplemented featues disabled) DB independece/dependence on already provided 1, repack wo bugs, edit screens functional
+	wip: 0.2.0.8 (24.11) (85%) full release (anyone can download and use the tool..no bugs..and all unimplemented featues disabled) DB independece/dependence on already provided 1, repack wo bugs, edit screens functional
-	wip: 0.2.0.8 (29.11) (90%) add save confirm for any save operation and add DLCID checks in all updates that mighht affect it WHERE (SELECT NO OTHER DLCNAME)
+	wip: 0.2.0.9 (29.11) (90%) add save confirm for any save operation and add DLCID checks in all updates that mighht affect it WHERE (SELECT NO OTHER DLCNAME)
-	tbr: 0.2.0.8 (29.11) (0%) (0%) New features: add/remove: preview; lasconversiondata
+	tbr: 0.2.0.10 (29.11) (0%) (0%) New features: add/remove: preview; lasconversiondata
 	tbr: 0.2.2 (31.11.2014) (10%) HTML&Excel exports
 	tbr: 0.2.2.1 (31.11.2014) (0%) Implement a logic to properly read DLCManager renamed DLCs
 	wip: 0.2.3 (31.11.2014) (75%) If importing an original over a alternate the alternate flag should be set no the Alternate